strblr/imperative-portal/README.md

 ## useImperativePromise hook

-For components that need to control their lifecycle from within, you can use closures through props as shown above, but simpler would be to use the `useImperativePromise` hook:
+For components that need to control their lifecycle from within, you can use closures and props as shown above, or pass the promise directly as prop, but simpler would be to use the `useImperativePromise` hook:

-Using props:

 ```tsx
 import { show, useImperativePromise } from "imperative-portal";